kunalsheth/units-of-measure/setup/install.md

 </details>
 {% endfor %}

-{{site.lib}} comes ready to use with common metric units and quantities.
+{{site.lib}} comes ready to use with common SI units and quantities.

 For the following customizations, please edit the `uoms/units-of-measure.gradle` [configuration](configure):
 1. using imperial or non-SI units (e.g. Mile, Degree, Gallon, etc.)